 Passports & Visas

-All students are required to travel with a valid passport during their program.
+All students are required to travel with a valid passport during any of our international summer travel camps.
 Additionally, many countries require that the passport be valid for up to 6 months after the return date of the program.
 Please confirm that your passport will be valid for the required time frame.
 If it is not, begin the renewal application immediately as the process can take many weeks.
-ActionQuest cannot be held responsible for ensuring the validity of a student’s passport.
+ActionQuest cannot be held responsible for ensuring the validity of a student’s passport during any of our international summer camps.

 Students traveling on U.S. passports

-For the most part, visas are not required for students travelling on US Passports to our program destinations.
+For the most part, visas are not required for students travelling on US Passports to our summer travel camps.
 Australia is an exception however, and an electronic visa will be issued by the airline when the ticket is booked through our travel coordinator Leah Hernandez.
 For the most up-to-date and thorough information, please visit travel.state.gov and navigate to your destination via the “Learn about your destination” search bar.

 Students travelling on non-U.S. passports to the British Virgin Islands